johanvergeer/codingwithjohan-pelican/content/python/2020-01-26_dependency-injection-frameworks.md

 ---
-Title: Python Dependency Injection Frameworks
+title: Python Dependency Injection Frameworks
+slug: python-dependency-injection-frameworks
 xref: python-dependency-injection-frameworks
 Tags: Python,Dependency Injection
 description: This article looks into Dependency Injection with Python and the frameworks available for you.